abrahamjuliot/creepjs/README.md

 Every hour, the API grants a maximum number of tokens to every incoming network.
 These tokens are then spent on the request.
 If the network consumes all tokens in a given hour, then it gets put on timeout.

+Automated scripts are welcome, but please give them a good hourly and daily rest.
+Otherwise, they could be put on timeout.
+Fingerprints that cause a constant network storm without pause may be marked and banned.
+The challenge, if you choose to accept it, is to avoid getting put on timeout or banned.
+The most effective way to do this is to behave like normal traffic.

 ### Data
 - data collected: worker scope user agent, webgl gpu renderer, js runtime engine, hashed browser fingerprints (`stable`, `loose`, `fuzzy`, & `shadow`), masked network ip address, system location, dates, and other fingerprint data displayed on the website
 - data retention: